 Corporate Responsibility is becoming ever more important in these challenging economic times.
 Real prosperity requires a combination of economic development with social generosity and demands a new approach towards social and managerial engagement.
 Mergers & acquisitions are typically complex in nature and have to be seen from a wider perspective that takes into account not just business, but also social, human and cultural dimensions as well.
-The right strategic approach and regard for sustainability are important preconditions for a successful merger.
+The right strategic approach, procurement consolidation and regard for sustainability are important preconditions for a successful merger.
 The fulfilment of these preconditions can create greater shareholder value and strengthen Corporate Responsibility.
 Acting as a responsible corporate citizen does pay off, and the “syndrome of selfishness” can be overcome.

 Achieving Merger Profitability Targets through Procurement Strategies

 The ultimate goal of M&A is to create value by realizing synergies.
 Yet more than half of mergers fail to achieve this simple goal.
 Companies that integrate successfully manage to maintain focus on the levers that truly impact the bottom line.
 One area that is surprisingly overlooked is procurement strategies.

 In theory, a larger firm should have better negotiating power with its vendors thus enabling increased profitability.
 In reality, price reductions require work and during a merger, companies oftentimes focus primarily on both continuing to maintain daily operations while working on the minutiae of fusing two companies together… everything from ensuring everyone uses the new letterhead to getting people, processes, and data transferred to new computer systems.
 Sadly, the golden opportunity to negotiate better pricing with vendors ends up evaporating.